 Calcium – leafy greens, raw nuts and seeds, especially sesame seeds.

 Folic acid – 800mcgs in your prenatal and in asparagus, lentils, broccoli and citrus.

 3) Second Trimester:

 Skin and Bones

-Your baby’s skin and bones are forming in the second trimester, so he/she requires much more magnesium, vitamin A, vitamin C and collagen than ever.
+Your baby’s skin and bones are forming in the second trimester, so he/she is requiring much more magnesium, vitamin A, vitamin C and collagen than ever.

 Brain and Fat Layer Develop